 Mayday morning 2019

 Keep up to date with Ryburn Longsword on our Facebook page:

 Longsword dance is a Yorkshire-based form of traditional dance performed by five, six or eight dancers dancing together in a circle, making a number of movements in which the dancers go over or under one of the swords.
 The dance normally ends with the production and display of a ‘lock’ where swords are intertwined in one of a variety of shapes.

-Ryburn Longsword have been dancing together since 1994.
+Ryburn Longsword has been dancing since 1994.
 Some of our dances are traditional and come from villages across Yorkshire, others have been created by members of the group.

-Members range in age from seven to seventy, most of them living in the Ryburn Valley near Halifax in West Yorkshire.
-Most years we can be seen dancing at local events such as Spaw Sunday in Cragg Vale, Littleborough Rushbearing and Sowerby Bridge Rushbearing but also at festivals further afield.
+Members range in age from twelve to seventy, most of them living in the Ryburn Valley near Halifax in West Yorkshire.
+During each year we can be seen dancing on May morning, at local events such as Ripponden Village events, Todmorden Folk Festival, Littleborough Rushbearing and Sowerby Bridge Rushbearing, and at festivals and events further afield.

 Adult dancers wear a velvet surcoat or vest with applique panels showing scenes from the Ryburn Valley, which were originally designed and made by Chris Coe.
 Recently, new panels were created by Emma Smith, one of our dancers.
 The younger members wear velvet tabards whose backs show creatures found in the Ryburn valley.
 They were also designed by Chris in consultation with young people themselves.
 The beautiful colours of the velvet and satins combine to dramatic effect during the twists and turns of the dances, especially in sunlight.